cloudmesh-community/fa18-523-83/project-report/report.md

 to provide more customization to all algorithms to observe this specific pattern of the training set.

-In term of network and security, the project does not focus on security and authentication/authorization aspect of the code, most of the ports and network are set to allow any IP access to the EC2 server.
+In term of network and security, we did not focus on security and authentication/authorization aspect of the code, most of the ports and network are set to allow any IP access to the EC2 server.